 Some dogs and cats may exhibit symptoms of allergic reaction to certain types of mulch.
-Signs that your pet may be suffering from an allergic reaction include rash, pus filled bumps, excessive itching and irritability.
-If you suspect that your pet has had an allergic reaction from mulch, it is imperative that you seek medical attention immediately.
+Signs that your pet may be suffering from an allergic reaction include rash, pus-filled bumps, excessive itching, and irritability.
+If you suspect that your pet has had an allergic reaction to mulch, it’s imperative that you seek medical attention immediately.

 What About Rubber Mulch?

 Rubber mulch is considered safe for pets, although some concern has been expressed in the past about the chemicals it may contain.
 The chief concern with rubber mulch is the same as other hardwood mulches: choking.